 Dosage Forms and Strengths

-Each gram of ointment contains 3 micrograms (mcg/g) of calcitriol.
+Ointment, 3 mcg/g.
+Each gram of Vectical Ointment contains 3 micrograms (mcg/g) of calcitriol.

 Warnings and Precautions

 In controlled clinical trials hypercalcemia was observed in subjects exposed to Vectical Ointment.
 If aberrations in parameters of calcium metabolism occur, treatment should be discontinued until these parameters have normalized.
 The effects of Vectical Ointment on calcium metabolism following treatment durations greater than 52 weeks have not been evaluated.
 Increased absorption may occur with occlusive use.
 Vectical Ointment should be used with caution in patients receiving medications known to increase the serum calcium level, such as thiazide diuretics, and in patients receiving calcium supplements or high doses of vitamin D.

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in practice.